-This cabin is mostly made from pallets and reclaimed lumber from dumpsters and local landfill.
+This cabin is mostly made from pallets and reclaimed lumber from dumpsters and local landfills.
 I started this cabin on November 7th of 2014.
 I have enjoyed building without any plans.
-I just use the material that I had and figure it out as I go.
+I use the material that I had and figure it out as I go.

-I have bought the 4×4’s that supports the frame of the cabin.
+I have bought the 4×4’s that support the frame of the cabin.
 They are concreted into the ground.
-I purchased the treated 2×4’s that make up the structure of the roof and floor, and I bought Advantech sheets (4×8 Sheets) for the flooring.
+I purchased the treated 2×4’s that make up the roof and floor structure, and I bought Advantech sheets (4×8 Sheets) for the flooring.
 The rest is pallet wood and reclaimed lumber.
 I got a great deal on the metal for the roof; a local hardware store was going out of business, and I bought all they had.
 I used it all on this project.
 My three dogs and I have built every piece of it.
 We’ve done it all.

-The cabin is 12’ft x 12’ft, and I squared it up by laying like pallets on the ground and then I just dug holes for the 4×4’s beside the pallets as they were on the ground.
-I set the 4×4’s in concrete, and then I let the concrete cure for a few days and on November 9th of 2014, I laid the first pallets for the frame.
-The framing is made of larger than normal pallets, 8′ to 10′ ft in length and about four ft wide.
+The cabin is 12’ft x 12’ft, and I squared it up by laying like pallets on the ground, and then I just dug holes for the 4×4’s beside the pallets as they were on the ground.
+I set the 4×4’s in concrete, and then I let the concrete cure for a few days, and on November 9th of 2014, I laid the first pallets for the frame.
+The framing is larger than normal pallets, 8′ to 10′ ft in length, and about four ft wide.
 I got all the framing pallets from the landfill.
 The pallets are set on concrete blocks that were leveled.
-I attached the pallets to the 4×4’s, and I attached the pallets together using 2×4’s.
+I attached the pallets to the 4×4’s, and I attached the pallets using 2×4’s.

-Then I added the frame on the floor and put the Advantech sheets on top of the frame of the floor.
+Then I added the frame on the floor and put the Advantech sheets on top of the floor’s frame.
 I then started on the lean 2 I added.
 I once again purchased the 4×4’s and set them in concrete.
-The frame for the roof on the lean 2 come from a large pallet from Lowes’ and the local landfill.
+The roof’s frame on the lean 2 comes from a large pallet from Lowes’ and the local landfill.
 I added a large pallet for the back wall under the lean 2.
 Just something to block the wind because this is where I’m going to be BBQ’n.

 So, I hope you check out my Facebook page to keep up with the updates.